AdimadLp/irrigation_system/README.md

 # Irrigation System

-This project uses various sensors and services to manage and control an irrigation system.
+This project uses various microcontrollers with sensors and actuators to manage and control an irrigation system.

 ## Project Structure
 ```bash